theupdateframework/pep-maximum-security-model/README.rst

 The maximum security model is an extension to the minimum model that allows PyPI to survive a repository compromise and permits developers to sign for the distributions that they make available to PyPI users.
-The maximum security provides additional protections while still supporting continuous delivery of distributions.
+The maximum security model provides additional protections while still supporting continuous delivery of distributions.
 However, for the following reasons, it is postponed and covered in this PEP instead of PEP 458:

 1. A build farm (distribution wheels on supported platforms are generated on PyPI infrastructure for each project) may possibly complicate matters.